jajawatts/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 ​
 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-        What aspect of security do load balancers protect?
-        Load balancers evenly distribute HTTP traffic to the servers, preventing server attacks such as DDoS attacks What is the advantage of a jump box?
-        Jump boxes provide secure ssh connection to the server ​
+        Load balancers evenly distribute HTTP traffic to the servers, preventing server attacks such as DDoS attacks Jump boxes provide secure ssh connection to the server ​
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-        What does Filebeat watch for?
         Filebeat watches for changes by collecting and logging files and events; forwarding them to Kibana for analysis.
-        What does Metricbeat record?
         Metricbeat is installed on a host to monitor and record performance metrics.
 The configuration details of each machine may be found below.